 - Keep a Moving Checklist

 Where to Start the Moving Process

-Once you know when and where you’re going, grab a calendar.
-Take a long realistic look at how many days you have to pack, update addresses, inform doctor offices, break the news to friends, etc. Being realistic is key!
-Obviously take into account all current life commitments, but also make sure you make room for spontaneous happy hours, movie nights, or whatever else you’re into.
-Unless you have to move ASAP, giving yourself wiggle room will keep your brain from scrambling into a fistful of packing peanuts.
+Next, take a realistic look at how many days you have to pack, update addresses, inform doctor offices, break the news to friends, etc. Being realistic is key!
+Take into account all current life commitments, but also make sure you make room for spontaneous happy hours, movie nights, or whatever else you’re into.
+Unless you have to move ASAP, giving yourself wiggle room will keep you from having a mental breakdown.

 Gather Your Packing Materials

 Surprise!
 You need cardboard boxes.
 These are quite expensive when you buy them brand new, so save yourself some money here because, if you haven’t noticed, moving is expensive!
 You can get free used boxes from places like Target, book stores, friends that recently moved, and basically any location that is accommodating to customers.

 Call the location in the morning since that’s when stores typically unpack new inventory and therefore have loads of used boxes.
 Some places have their delivery trucks on specific days, so calling will ensure that you can get your hands on a few before they dispose of them.

 Sizes of boxes that you need depend on your home.
 Keep in mind that beggars can’t be choosers so if you’re getting them from a store, ask for the boxes to be a range of sizes.